 Badgers are being culled as part of a government initiative to reduce the spread of bovine tuberculosis (bTB) in cattle.
 In September 2017 the Government licenced 11 new areas for badger culling in western England.
-Further areas were licensed in 2018 and 2019.
-2020 saw the largest ever cull authorised by the government, with culling taking place in six additional counties.
+Further areas have been licenced each year, with 2020 seeing the largest ever cull authorised by the government, with culling taking place in six additional counties.
 In September 2021, the government announced the cull has been extended to seven new areas in England, including zones within the counties of Hampshire, Berkshire, Worcestershire, Oxfordshire and Shropshire.
 There are now 40 areas within England where licences are issued to cull badgers, with around 200,000 badgers shot since the cull began.

 Essex Wildlife Trust believes that the best means of tackling bTB are through a sustained programme of vaccination with a BCG vaccine (Bacillus Calmette Guerin), alongside improved biosecurity measures with improved testing and controls on cattle movement.